pandachian/pandacoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Dogecoin Core.
+This issue tracker is only for technical issues related to pandacoin Core.

 For general questions about Dogecoin please use one of the various communities, e.g. Reddit, IRC, Discord, etc.